valebl/AP_exam/README.md

 ## Python Exercise

-The solution to the proposed exercise is included in the file `python/test_exam.py`.
+The solution to the proposed exercise is included in the file `python/reverse_dict.ipynb`.
+The file `python/test_exam.py` contains the function implemented and has been use to check that all tests are passed.
 The solution fully exploits list comprehensions.
 ___

 ## Implementation of a Binary Search Tree